benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- Render props have always existed in React
+- Render props have actually always existed in React
   * And they still do now
-  * But they became popular as an alternative to HOCs right around when React 16 was released
+  * But they became popular as an alternative to HOCs right around when React 16 was released (September 2017)

 /////
 <!-- .slide: data-background="url(../../img/mixins-hooks/basketball-hoop-brandi-redd-z_UJ6FhVJZI-unsplash.jpg) no-repeat center" data-background-size="cover" -->